Ch1ffr3punk/nora/README.md

 currently in.

-This program is intended for the use of my [ChaCha20](https://github.com/Ch1ffr3punk/chacha20) program, which requires nonces, in addition to the use of a 256 bit key.
+This program is intended for the use of my [ChaCha20](https://github.com/Ch1ffr3punk/chacha20) program, which requires 12 bytes hex nonces, in addition to the use of a 32 bytes hex key.